deib-polimi/PigeonMessanger/README.md

     public static final String FIRSTMESSAGEXCHANGE_MSG = "FIRSTMESSAGEXCHANGE";
 ```
 ### Message Filter
-To change/add blacklisted words pay attention to c`MessageFilter.java`.
+To change/add blacklisted words pay attention to `MessageFilter.java`.
 Every message that contains one or more of this words will be filtered on reception.

-Example: i want remove every message that contains al least on of this words: "illegal", "piracy", "crack", "Piracy".
+Example: i want remove every message that contains at least one of this words: "illegal", "piracy", "crack", "Piracy".
 Add to the lowerCaseBlackList this words in this way:

 ```java